-RDBN Draft Letter - Provincial Vaccine Mandate for Healthcare Professionals Moved by Director Lambert Seconded by Director Newell C.W.2023-3-4 "That the Committee recommend that the Board approve and send the RDBN Letter - Provincial Vaccine Mandate for Healthcare Professionals to the Honourable David Eby, Premier, the Honourable Adrian Dix, Minister of Health, Dr. Henry, Provincial Health Officer and Northern Health."
-(All/Directors/Majority) CARRIED UNANIMOUSLY Five Year Financial Plan Moved by Director Lambert Seconded by Director Greenaway C.W.2023-3-5 "That the local fire services that are provided by member municipalities, the Vanderhoof Pool Service, and the Smithers Recreation and Culture Service be included in the 2023 Five Year Financial Plan."
-(All/Directors/Majority) CARRIED UNANIMOUSLY Director Greenaway brought forwar James increasing its tax rate for the 127%.
-Staff will work with the Distri Fire Department by CORRESPONDENCE BC Hydro - North Coast Electrification Moved by Director Dekens Seconded by Director Storey C.W.2023-3-6 "That the Committee receive the correspondence from BC Hydro regarding North Coast Electrification."
-(All/Directors/Majority) CARRIED UNANIMOUSLY Ministry of Indigenous Relations and Reconciliation -Meeting with the RDBN Moved by Director Storey Seconded by Director Stoltenberg C.W.2023-3-7 "That the Committee receive the correspondence from the Ministry of Indigenous Relations and Reconciliation regarding Meeting with the RDBN."
-(All/Directors/Majority) CARRIED UNANIMOUSLY
+RDBN Draft Letter - Provincial Moved by Director Lambert

+Vaccine Mandate for Healthcare Professionals Seconded by Director Newell

+"That the Committee recommend that the Board approve and send the RDBN Letter - Provincial Vaccine Mandate for Healthcare Professionals to the Honourable David Eby, Premier, the Honourable Adrian Dix, Minister of Health, Dr. Henry, Provincial Health Officer and Northern Health."

-Committee of the Whole Minutes March 9, 2023 Page 6
+Five Year Financial Plan

+Moved by Director Lambert Seconded by Director Greenaway

+"That the local fire services that are provided by member municipalities, the Vanderhoof Pool Service, and the Smithers Recreation and Culture Service be included in the 2023 Five Year Financial Plan."

+Director Greenaway brought forward the District of Fort St. James increasing its tax rate for the Fire Department by 127%.
+Staff will work with the District of Fort St. James.